Get customized results?

 Fixed-rate

 Fixed-rate energy plans offer budget stability and predictable monthly bills.
 With a fixed-rate plan, your rate per kWh remains the same throughout the length of your contract.
-This plan type protects you from fluctuations in the energy market, making it a great choice for businesses wanting to avoid unexpected changes in operational costs and aid in financial planning.
+This plan type protects you from fluctuations in the energy market, making it a great choice for businesses that want to limit fluctuations in operational costs.
+However, these plans lock you into a contract, which means you’ll have to pay an early termination fee (ETF) if you terminate your plan before the term ends.

 Variable-rate

-With this plan type, the price per kWh you pay may change monthly based on the energy market, making your monthly energy bill unpredictable.
-Variable-rate plans have the risk of high rates when prices spike due to increased demand and extreme weather conditions.
+With this plan type, the price per kWh you pay may change monthly based on the energy market.
+Variable-rate plans may mean high rates for your business when prices spike due to increased demand and extreme weather conditions.
 A variable-rate plan may be a good fit if your business has a flexible budget and can adjust energy usage based on market conditions.
+They’re also a good short-term option, as you can cancel anytime without paying an ETF.

 Block-rate

-Block-rate energy plans allow businesses to purchase a certain amount of energy at a fixed rate, with additional energy usage billed at the market rate.
-The fixed block rate helps your business predict energy costs for financial planning.
-Any additional usage may benefit from lower rates when market conditions are favorable but risk higher rates when the market is not.
-A block-rate plan may be a good option if you are conscious of your business’s energy usage patterns and are open to potential risks.
+Block-rate energy plans allow businesses to purchase a specified amount of energy at a fixed rate, with additional energy usage billed at the current market rate.
+The fixed block rate helps your business predict energy costs, and you may benefit from rate drops on additional usage.
+However, you risk higher rates when the market swings the other way.
+A block-rate plan may be a good option if you are conscious of your business’s energy usage patterns and flexible enough to handle the market risks.

 Indexed-rate

 Indexed-rate energy prices include the index price and fixed adder.
 The indexed price fluctuates based on a benchmark of market conditions, while the fixed adder is a consistent rate from your small business electricity supplier.
-You may save money if your business adjusts operations based on energy prices.
-If your business is not aware of energy market trends, you may consider a fixed-rate plan for predictable monthly bills.
+You may save money if your business adjusts operations based on energy prices, but a fixed-rate plan may be better if you can’t tightly manage electricity usage.

 Types of usage rates

 While your energy plan type determines costs and features, usage rates define how you pay for energy used.
 Two common types of usage rates include time-of-use (TOU) and non-time-of-use (non-TOU) rates.
-Learn more about the usage rate types and what they mean for your small business.
+Here’s how these two types of business rates for electricity can affect your costs.

 Time-of-use rates

 Prices change throughout the day based on energy demand with a TOU rate.
 Peak hours, like weekday afternoons, have higher rates due to higher demand.
 Off-peak hours, like late nights or weekends, often have lower rates.
-TOU rates benefit businesses that can adjust usage to match off-peak hours.
-For example, a manufacturing company running operations overnight may save on electricity costs with TOU rates during late night hours.
+TOU rates are ideal for businesses that can adjust usage to match off-peak hours.
+For example, a manufacturing company running operations overnight may save on electricity costs with lower nighttime electricity rates.

 Non-time-of-use rates

 With a non-TOU rate structure, rates are consistent throughout the day.
 Non-TOU rates provide predictability and stability because the rate is constant.
-While you may not experience savings during off-peak hours, non-TOU rates offer stability and ease of budgeting for small businesses.
+While you may not experience savings during off-peak hours, non-TOU rates offer stability and simpler budgeting for small businesses.

 Electricity rate seasonality